 Hexagon Tile Kitchen Countertop Adds Pattern

 A retro-flavored cooking space by Seattle Custom Cabinets situated in the Pacific Northwest pairs a hexagon tile countertop with a subway tile backsplash.
 The winning combination boosts visual interest by adding contrasting patterns to the mostly white kitchen.
-Over the sink area are two vintage inspired milk glass pendants lights.
-The range is a vintage Wedgewood double oven from the 1940s.Continue to 3 of 19 below.
+Over the sink area are two vintage-inspired milk glass pendants lights.
+The range is a vintage Wedgewood double oven from the 1940s.Continue to 2 of 12 below.

 Modern Square Tile Countertop in White

 Ditch those straight lines in your kitchen with curved construction tiles.
-Doing so will ensure that a floor to ceiling tile pattern is not disrupted by sharp angles as shown in this small kitchen by DTILE based in the Netherlands.
+Doing so will ensure that a floor-to-ceiling tile pattern is not disrupted by sharp angles as shown in this small kitchen by DTILE based in the Netherlands.
 Even the tiny sink is covered with square tiles.
-Dove gray grout enhances the modern layout.Continue to 4 of 19 below.
+Dove gray grout enhances the modern layout.Continue to 3 of 12 below.

-It is your kitchen after all, so it is perfectly ok to get mighty creative when tiling your cooking space.
+It is your kitchen after all, so it is perfectly okay to get mighty creative when tiling your cooking space.
 This custom kitchen features countertops covered with baby blue tiles.
 The cubby storage adds even more functionality into this stylish yet practical open concept room.
-The kitchen is by DTILE situated in the Netherlands.Continue to 9 of 19 below.
+The kitchen is by DTILE situated in the Netherlands.Continue to 6 of 12 below.

-We mentioned at beginning of this post that it is possible to cover a laminate countertop with new tile.
+It's possible to cover a laminate countertop with some new tile.
 Here Timisha, the blogger behind Tool Box Divas gets the job done using marble floor tile—ingenious.
-Her super smart DIY shares everything you need to know from the best tools to use, and the must have tiling products for creating a watertight seal.Continue to 10 of 19 below.
+Her super-smart DIY shares everything you need to know from the best tools to use, and the must-have tiling products for creating a watertight seal.Continue to 7 of 12 below.

 Green Porcelain Tile Kitchen Countertop

 Porcelain tile is ideal for hardworking kitchens.
-How so, you might be thinking?
 The material is made up of different clays and minerals that when fired forms a very durable surface that is much harder than ceramic.
 In this traditional cooking space by Lind Nelson Construction out of Wayzata, Minnesota, porcelain tile covers the counters and backsplash.
-The lovely green tiles coordinate beautifully with the copper over hood and butcher block kitchen island.Continue to 11 of 19 below.
+The lovely green tiles coordinate beautifully with the copper over hood and butcher block kitchen island.Continue to 8 of 12 below.

 Large-Format Tile on Kitchen Countertop

 Tiles come in different sizes and shapes.
-Schluter Systems L.P. located through the U.S., installed large-format tiles in this cooking space to eliminate the number of grout lines that come with using much smaller options.Continue to 12 of 19 below.
+Schluter Systems L.P. located through the U.S., installed large-format tiles in this cooking space featured on HGTV to eliminate the number of grout lines that come with using much smaller options.Continue to 9 of 12 below.

 Here is another instance of how you can use tile to makeover an old and ugly laminate countertop.
 The best part?
-This project cost around $40.
+This project from lifestyle blogger Jenny Steffens Hobick costs around $40.
 Even better, it took a single afternoon to finish the job.
-Lifestyle blogger Jenny Steffens Hobick provides all the details here.
-If you lack the confidence to get started, she suggests watching a few tiling videos on YouTube.Continue to 18 of 19 below.
+If you lack the confidence to get started, she suggests watching a few tiling videos on YouTube.Continue to 12 of 12 below.